 This section presents information on the weighting procedures applied to the survey data.
 From the 2012 SHS onwards, the weighting has been undertaken by the Scottish Government rather than the survey contractor (as had previously been the case), but the methodology applied has been largely consistent with that from previous sweeps of the survey.
-The procedures for the implementation of the weighting methodology were developed by the Scottish Government working with the Methodology Advisory Service at the Office for National Statistics.18
+The procedures for the implementation of the weighting methodology were developed by the Scottish Government working with the Methodology Advisory Service at the Office for National Statistics.19

 Weighting procedures for survey data are required to correct for unequal probabilities of selection and variations in response rates from different groups.
 The weighting procedures for the SHS incorporate a selection weighting stage to address the unequal selection probabilities and calibration weighting to correct for non-response bias.
 Calibration weighting derives weights such that the weighted survey totals match known population totals.
-For the 2015 SHS the population totals used were the National Records of Scotland's (NRS) "Mid-2015 Population Estimates Scotland "19 and for households the NRS "Estimates of Households and Dwellings in Scotland, 2015" were used.20 To undertake the calibration weighting the ReGenesees Package for R was used and, within this to execute the calibration, a linear distance function was implemented.
+For the 2017 SHS the population totals used were the National Records of Scotland's (NRS) "Mid-2016 Population Estimates Scotland "20" and for households the NRS "Estimates of Households and Dwellings in Scotland, 2016" were used.
+For the physical survey weighting household total were used from the NRS for households the NRS "Estimates of Households and Dwellings in Scotland, 2017".
+To undertake the calibration weighting the ReGenesees Package for R was used and, within this to execute the calibration, a linear distance function was implemented.